yjp20/prism/docs/guides/02-request-validation.md

 Requests which expect a request body, query parameter, or a path parameter, will be validated.

-For example, make a POST with a JSON body that is missing the required `name` parameter.
+For example, make a POST with a JSON body that's missing the required `name` parameter.

 ```bash
 curl -X POST -s -D "/dev/stderr" -H "content-type: application/json" -d '{"tag":"Stowford"}' http://127.0.0.1:4010/pets